 And don’t forget TV’s!
 If you’re a sports fanatic, nothing says basement bar like a couple of mounted televisions behind the bar itself.
 You can drink all night and shout at the referees, and no bouncer to give you the boot halfway through the game!

 For one thing, since basement spaces don’t sit on the main floor of your house, these “hidden” rooms can be transformed into just about anything that your heart desires.

-That being said, perhaps the greatest advantage of all for basement bars is that you can drink as much as you without ever getting kicked out.
+That being said, perhaps the greatest advantage of all for basement bars is that you can drink as much as you stay as long as you want.
 Talk about a major benefit!

 The “problem” with basements is, in reality, a really fun one: how to make make your basement bar come alive.